 The following selected financial data for each of the five years in the period ended December 31, 2000 have been derived from Motor Cargo's consolidated financial statements, which have been audited by Grant Thornton LLP, independent public accountants.
 The financial data as of September 30, 2001 and 2000, and for each of the nine-month periods then ended, have been derived from Motor Cargo's unaudited consolidated financial statements which include, in management's opinion, all adjustments, consisting of normal recurring adjustments, necessary to present fairly the results of operations and financial position of Motor Cargo for the periods and dates presented.
-This data should be read in conjunction with the respective audited and unaudited consolidated financial statements of Motor Cargo, including the notes to the financial statements, which can be found in "Index to Motor Cargo Financial Statements" beginning on page F-1.
+This data should be read in conjunction with the respective audited and unaudited consolidated financial statements, which can be found in "Index to Motor Cargo Financial Statements" beginning on page F-1.